Blair2004/NexoPOS/readme/php/SettingsAPI.md

 The class has a protected property named `form` which is requried as this hold the form definition.
 The settings page consist of tabs that has fields.
 A settings page can have 1 or multple settings page (up to 8).
 Each fields but be prefixed with a unique expression.
 Every NexoPOS fields are prefixed with `ns_`.

-Regarding the field validation, you can use [aravel Validation rules](https://laravel.com/docs/7.x/validation), and during the submission, the data will be validated.
+Regarding the field validation, you can use [Laravel Validation rules](https://laravel.com/docs/7.x/validation), and during the submission, the data will be validated.

 **Note:** During the submission, the data submitted to the server consist of a multidimensionnal object.
 Every fields are contained within tabs identifier.
 In our above example, here is the JSON object submitted to the server.